Preventive Dental Care helps you maintain a healthy mouth, reducing the need for dental intervention or restorative care.

 A course of treatment may be recommended to get your mouth into good condition, and a maintenance plan will be worked out to help you keep it that way.
 Routine exams also allow dentists to screen patients for oral cancers.

-Sealants
+Dental Sealants

 Fluoride Treatment